AdrianNiu/plone_aws/README.md

 spaCy is to build information extraction or natural language understanding systems, or to pre-process text for deep learning.

+Prodigy recipe is a Python function that can be run via the command line.

 The brat standalone server only is available in brat v1.3 and above.
 The standalone server is experimental and should not be used for sensitive data or systems accessible from the internet.